vifirsanova/empi_agent/README.md

 ### InterfaceGenerator

-Generates HTML interfaces based on text metrics and feedback analysis using a local LLM
+Generates HTML interfaces based on text metrics and feedback analysis using a local LLM (inference)

 - Takes text metrics from TextAnalyzer
 - Takes feedback analysis from FeedbackAgent